 UC Berkeley Boot Camp offers part-time and full-time courses for those looking to break into the tech industry.
 The bootcamp has courses in UX/UI design, digital marketing, financial technology, tech project management, data analytics, cyber security, and coding.
-Read our UC Berkeley Boot Camp review to find if this school is for you.
+If you’re considering enrolling in one of their programs, this UC Berkeley coding bootcamp review will be a great resource for you.

 |UC Berkeley Boot Camp Quick Facts|

 |Cost||$9,995 – $14,495, scholarships and payment plans available|

 |Start Dates||Part-time classes begin quarterly|

 |Courses||Coding, Data Analytics, UX/UI, Cybersecurity, Digital Marketing, FinTech, Tech Project Management|

 UC Berkeley Boot Camp is a reputable coding bootcamp offered by the University of California Berkeley that provides training for a range of careers in the tech industry.
 Bootcamp courses are imparted by industry experts and emphasize hands-on learning.

 Berkeley coding bootcamp reviews are generally positive.
 Students praise the programs for being comprehensive and for having a curriculum that matches that of the biggest names in the market.
 One specific UC Berkeley coding bootcamp review commended both teachers and teacher assistants for their preparedness and for the high-quality support they offer students.

 Reviews on the Berkeley website highlight the bootcamps as being challenging but fun, and for offering an effective way to gain technical skills and pivot into a new career.
 Students highlight the flexibility of the courses as a big plus, allowing students to learn new skills while still being able to keep up with their other responsibilities.